dennis95stumm/stm32_playground/README.md

-# stm32_playground
+# STM32 Playground
-STM32F1 playground for register level programming
+STM32F1 playground for register level programming based on the Mutex Embedded Course on Udemy.